DebJamA/Internship-py-1-1/README.md

 1. Ensure app is running properly in local env
 `% python main.py`

-3. Update requirements.txt to include `guicorn` - when app is deployed to Heroku, these dependencies are automatically installed before app startup
+2. Update requirements.txt to include `guicorn` - when app is deployed to Heroku, these dependencies are automatically installed before app startup

-4. In the root of the application, create `Procfile` without an extension
+3. In the root of the application, create `Procfile` without an extension
   * Procfile tells Heroku which command(s) to run to start the app
-  * > web: gunicorn -w 4 main
+	  > web: gunicorn -w 4 main

+4. Create `runtime.txt` to tell Heroku to use the same Python version used locally during development

 5. Create free Heroku account with payment method